mihaildono/padawan-project/padawan/snake-task.md

 ## Classes and Objects
 In programming, there is a pattern of grouping common code and creating instances of it, that share common methods, but can have different attributes.
+This is called Object Oriented Programming(OOP).
+There are several more principles to it, but this should suffice.
+In the future, we will actually try to stick to a more `functional` style of programming.
 To create the "schema" of a an object, we use the `class` keyword.
 Attributes are declared in the `constructor` method.
 And to finally to create a new instance we use the `new` keyword.
 Let's create a sample "schema" for a human: